russellallen/self/docs/handbook/howtoprg.rst

 Trees
 =====

-By default, the tranporter writes out Self modules out to a tree rooted in the current working directory, or the 'objects' subdirectory of the directory given to the VM in the shell environment variable SELFWORKING_DIR.
+By default, the tranporter writes out Self modules out to a tree rooted in the current working directory, or the 'objects' subdirectory of the directory given to the VM in the shell environment variable ``SELFWORKING_DIR``.

 Howevever Self modules have a slot 'tree' which can take a name of a tree.
 If the name of the tree is not an empty string, then the module writer will look up a directory in the dictionary found at ``modules init treeDictionary``.